threefoldfoundation/threefold_data/content/blog/zero_people_IT_is_the_future/zero_people_IT_is_the_future.md

 ### The concept

 To build this concept, we will draw the use of the human way of operating a large ship.
 The crew of a vessel has different roles, which we will call the *coordinators*.
 Some of these coordinators could be a captain, officers, engineers, and oilers.
 These coordinators have in-depth knowledge of their specific tasks but usually lack a detailed understanding of the other roles.
 In the "hive" of a ship, the specific requests to get tasks done are sent to coordinators who will receive, interpret, execute their particular tasks, and report the (non-) progress of these tasks or subtasks.
 For example, the captain will create and agree to a schedule of maintenance tasks for the engine room.
 These are daily, weekly and monthly tasks that should be completed by the engineers and oilers.
 The engineers and oilers do not get continuous input from the captain.
 They get one instruction to follow the schedule and know what needs to be done for every task.
-The intermediate state (what is complete and what still needs to addressed) is stored by the coordinators executing the tasks.
+The intermediate state (what is complete and what still needs to be addressed) is stored by the coordinators executing the tasks.
 This is the most efficient way of accomplishing tasks.

 ### Jumping to the IT industry

 If we bring this concept to the IT world, we conclude that today's IT systems are built in a significantly different way.
 Most architectures (if not all) have a central facility that stores *all* information and *all* states of activity in a so-called central 'database.'
 A general norm within IT.
 However, these types of architectures are inefficient and are very complex - like the ship analogy -  a central command room (database) is created where every coordinator needs to report back.
 (1) The current level of activity, (2) the completion (state) of tasks, (3) the proper understanding of upcoming tasks by the coordinator to accomplish tasks in-progress or future - hence leading to the undesirable outcome of complexity due to centralization.

-In the ship example, we deem this type of functioning/workflow inefficient; however, in the IT world, it is a common way of doing.
+In the ship example, we deem this type of functioning/workflow inefficient; however, in the IT world, it is a common way of doing it.
 Furthermore, IT infrastructures usually have different databases to store "state" in different parts of the IT architecture.
 The analogy would translate to different command rooms that orchestrate different functions on the ship in our ship.
 This, in turn, introduces the need for another role in starting coordinating between the different command rooms to ensure that all information is shared and communicated.
 Taking this pattern forward leads to an endless loop of adding interfaces, layers, bridges between different parts of the system that all store information, multiple times, and in different ways.

 ### Datastores

 By design, a decentralized IT  architecture should not use centralized data storage (databases) for multiple tasks (roles).
 It instead should feature a similar approach to the way of functioning as in the 'ship' example.
-In this architecture,  roles get short and precise instructions of the jobs to be completed and autonomously execute them.
+In this architecture,  roles get short and precise instructions of the jobs to be completed and autonomously execute.
 We call these execution engines *coordinators*.
 Coordinators receive instructions, run on instructions and store all information about the current task *locally.*  They store all the relevant information in a local storage facility (available to the individual coordinators only) and provide information about the state of execution if and when other coordinators ask for a state update.

 ## Magical Coordinator